ibm-cloud-docs/dns/transfer-domains.md

 1. Select the domain type from the **Domain Type** list.
 1. Select the amount of time for which the transferred domain remains active from the **Registration Time** list.

-   The price for each time period is displayed next to the amount of time and will be charged to the account when the new domain is transferred.
+   The price for each time period is displayed next to the amount of time and is charged to the account when the new domain is transferred.
    {: note}

 1. Repeat for each additional domain to be transferred.